 Countly’s interactive user interface allows you answer complex and interactive questions by drilling down to granular data.
 Drill plugin allows you to dive into details of big data and get deeper insight about your users and app.
 This way, you can easily understand your users' engagement, retention, and application growth over time.
 General-purpose analytics only show you the basics.
 Countly gives you all details about users, sessions, feedback, events, views, errors and more.
 For more information about Drill, see this link.

-Countly Flows is a great way to see which paths your users have been following from start of the Session to the end.
-It's a plugin available in the Enterprise Edition.
+Countly Flows is a great way to see which paths your users have been following from the start of the Session to the end.
+It's a plugin available in the Countly Enterprise.

 Countly shows users on a city and country basis as they visit your website.
 This information is visualized on a graphical map.

 With heatmaps, you can see a color map that highlights which parts of the screen are most and least clicked.
-This feature is available in the Enterprise Edition.
+This feature is available in Countly Enterprise.